SolaceLabs/solace-pretty-dump/README.md

     • q:queueName to consume from queue
     • b:queueName to browse a queue (all messages, or range by MsgSpoolID or RGMID)
     • f:queueName to browse/dump only first oldest message on a queue
-    • tq:topics   to provision a tempQ with optional topics  (can use NOT '!' topics)
+    • tq:topics   provision a tempQ with optional topics  (can use NOT '!' topics)
- - Optional indent: integer, default==2; ≥ 0 normal, = 00 no payload, ≤ -0 one-line mode
+ - Indent: integer, default==2; ≥ 0 normal, = 00 no payload, ≤ -0 one-line mode
- - Shortcut mode: first arg looks like a topic, or starts '[qbf]:', assume default broker
+ - Shortcut mode: first arg looks like a topic, or starts '[qbf]:', assume defaults
     • Or if first arg parses as integer, select as indent, rest default options
  - Additional non-ordered args: --count, --filter, --selector, --trim
  - Environment variables for decoding charset and colour mode

-prettydump -hm for more help on indent, count, Seletors, Filters, charsets, and colour mode
+prettydump -hm for more help on indent, count, Seletor, Filter, charsets, and colours
 ```